Vaccine Act of 1813

 The Act was repealed in 1822, and the authority to regulate vaccines given to the states.
-This repeal was the result of an 1821 outbreak of smallpox in North Carolina, which was traced to samples of smallpox, instead of vaccine, accidentally provided by Dr. John Smith while in the capacity of the federal agent charged with preserving and distributing genuine vaccine.
+This repeal was the result of an 1821 outbreak of smallpox in North Carolina, which was traced to samples of smallpox, instead of vaccine, accidentally provided by Dr. James Smith while in the capacity of the federal agent charged with preserving and distributing genuine vaccine.

 Text

 The Act is brief (as compared to modern legislation) and is therefore reproduced in its entirety here: